JimEli/CIS265_16A/README.md

 ## Notes:

-1. I found the mktime and difftime functions restrictive (earliest date is Unix epoch, 32-bit limit for max year is 2038 and 64-bit limit for year is 3000).
-And I wanted greater range of dates than what mktime/difftime allows.
+1. I found the mktime and difftime functions restrictive.
+The earliest date is the Unix epoch (1/1/1970), and the 32-bit limit for the maximum year is 2038 with the 64-bit limit for being the year of 3000.
+I wanted a greater range of dates than what mktime/difftime allowed.
-2. The Julian date conversion is only accurate between years 1801 and 2099.
-Outside this range, julian date differs with gregorian calendar due to leap year determination.
+2. The included Julian date conversion is only accurate between the years 1801 and 2099.
+Outside this range, the julian date differs with the gregorian calendar due to differneces in leap year determination.
-3. Program combines MSVC mktime/difftime functions with Julian date  algorithm from U.S. Naval Observatory's "Almanac for Computers",  published 1990 (discontinued).
-This is transparent to the user.
+3. Therefore, the program combines MSVC mktime/difftime functions with a Julian date algorithm from the U.S. Naval Observatory's "Almanac for Computers", published 1990 (discontinued).
+This functionality is transparent to the user.
-4. As such, date constrained between 1801-3000 to insure accuracy.
+4. As such, the date is constrained between 1801-3000 to insure accuracy.
-5. Accuraccy confirmed with embedded unit tests, see comments inside main() function.
+5. Accuraccy is confirmed with embedded unit tests, see comments inside main() function.
+These tests are only compiled under the debug version.
 6. Compiled with MS Visual Studio 2017 Community (v141), using C language options.

 *Submitted in partial fulfillment of the requirements of PCC CIS-265.*